What I do

-I help to lead our strategic planning process at the college, which is an effort and virtual framework unique to our institution.
-The Adaptive Planning Framework ties department planning to the strategic plan and budget.
+I led the strategic planning process and created a virtual framework unique for the institution to track progress across the institutions and departments.
+The Adaptive Planning Framework tied department planning to the strategic plan and budget.

-Through early college bridge programs, community gardens, virtual tutoring, and summer camps, I help the college connect with its local K12 schools and organizations.
+Through early college bridge programs, community gardens, virtual tutoring, and summer camps, I connected the college with its local K12 schools and organizations.

-The Thrive Plan aggregates community-facing efforts to concentrate our energy, efforts, research, service, and spending in one zone in order to see our direct impact on our surrounding community and our college.
+I developed a Thrive Plan that aggregated community-facing efforts to concentrate energy, efforts, research, service, and spending in one zone in order to see a direct impact on the surrounding community and the college.

-As co-chair of the Middle States 2022 accreditation visit, I’ve helped to create a virtual home base and digital communication plan that compiles and promotes progress.
+As co-chair of the Middle States 2022 accreditation visit, I coordinated assessment collection and created a virtual home base and digital communication plan that compiled and promoted progress.

-I have helped to offer and connect higher education faculty to development for over 10 years.
-These opportunities include retreats, conferences, and development days.
+I offered development opportunities to higher education faculty for over 10 years, including retreats, faculty fellow opportunities, workshops, conferences, and development days.

 I co-hosted two hackathons for D’Youville - its inaugural Healthcare Hackathon: Solving Healthcare Problems competition, awarding $30,000 in prizes, and the 2nd annual Hackathon that awarded $4,000 in prizes.
 Teams focused on providing solutions to one of three...